 Ironing while jumping out of planes.
 Jumping out of planes in general.
 Bizarre hobbies like these prove that nothing is too arcane for human interest.

 Once primitive man overcame the need to search endlessly for food, a bit of a gap opened up in the average human’s schedule.
 As if that wasn’t bad enough, the advance of modern medicine has given most of us seven or eight decades to fill up with distractions.
-Here are seven bizarre hobbies people have found to make the time just fly by:
+Here are seven weird hobbies people have found to make the time just fly by:

-Bizarre Hobbies: Filing Lawsuits
+Weird Hobbies: Filing Lawsuits

 Going to court is something most sane people try to avoid.
 Fortunately, the insane have valiantly stepped up to plug that gap.
 Meet Jonathan Lee Riches—listed in the Guinness Book of World Records as the world’s most litigious man.
 A listing that prompted Riches to sue Guinness because of course it did.